momerobotics/parallelrobots/README.md

 # Parallel Mirror Steer-by-Wire

-Wireless bilateral haptic mirror prototype built with `ESP32 + SimpleFOC + ESP-NOW`.
+Experimental bilateral haptic mirror system built with `ESP32`, `SimpleFOC`, and `ESP-NOW`.

 ![ESP32 FOC board overview](docs/board-overview.png)

+## Abstract

+This repository documents a research prototype for a wireless bilateral motor interface.
+Two BLDC motor nodes exchange angular position data over `ESP-NOW` and generate a mutual spring-like resistance through local torque control.
+Rather than implementing rigid master-slave tracking, the system explores a softer form of steer-by-wire coupling in which motion on one side is physically felt on the other.

+The project sits at the intersection of rapid prototyping, interaction design, and rehabilitation-oriented haptic research.
+Its main contribution is a working proof of concept for a lightweight, mechanically unlinked, mutually perceivable motor interaction using low-cost embedded hardware.

+## Research Context

+The prototype was developed as part of a broader investigation into bilateral physical feedback systems.
+A key motivation was to build an experimental platform that can be iterated quickly and used to study how resistance, compliance, and reciprocity can be designed into small-scale motorized interfaces.

+Instead of treating the system as a finished device, this repository presents it as a research instrument: a functional platform for testing haptic behavior, control strategies, and possible future applications in assistive or rehabilitation contexts.

-## Overview
+## System Overview

-This project connects two BLDC motor units wirelessly.
-Each side uses an `ESP32`-based FOC controller board to read the local shaft angle, transmit it to the other side over `ESP-NOW`, and generate a spring-like resistive response from the received position.

-The goal is to create a steer-by-wire / mirror platform in which the two sides react to each other's movement without a mechanical linkage, while still producing a mutual physical feedback sensation.
-The project was developed in a design research and rapid prototyping context, with interest in haptic interaction and rehabilitation-oriented applications.
+Each node in the system:

+- runs a local `FOC` control loop on an `ESP32`
+- reads shaft position from an `AS5048` magnetic angle sensor
+- sends the measured angle to the other node over `ESP-NOW`
+- computes the difference between local and remote angle
+- converts that difference into a softened spring response
+- falls back to zero torque if communication is lost

+This produces a bilateral coupling effect that feels like shared resistance rather than exact positional locking.

-## Current Status
+## Current Prototype Status

-- The high-current `ESP32 FOC` board pin mapping has been validated.
+- validated `ESP32 FOC` board pin mapping
-- The motor was successfully tested in open-loop mode.
+- stable open-loop motor test completed
-- `ESP-NOW` communication between the two boards works.
+- working `ESP-NOW` communication between two boards
-- The current `v2` sketch already produces bilateral mirror behavior.
+- bilateral mirror behavior running in the current `v2` sketch
-- The code is a research prototype, not a finished product.
+- suitable as a research prototype, not yet as a deployable device

-## How It Works

-1. Each controller runs its own `FOC` loop locally.
-2. The sketch periodically sends the local shaft angle to the other board.
-3. The remote angle is compared to the local angle to compute an offset.
-4. A deadbanded, nonlinearly softened spring response is applied to that offset.
-5. If the wireless link times out, motor torque is set to zero.

-The result is not strict position tracking, but a mutual physical coupling that feels like shared resistance.

-## Hardware
+## Hardware Platform

 ### Main Components

 - `2x` ESP32-based 20A FOC driver board
 - `2x` BLDC motor
-- `2x` magnetic angle sensor with `AS5048` SPI interface
+- `2x` `AS5048` magnetic angle sensor
 - external power supply
-- wires, connectors, and programming interface
+- wiring, connectors, and programming interface

 ### Validated Board Information